 Website jargon, understanding basic website terms

-Designing and building effective websites often means bringing in professionals!
-However, having a good grasp of some of the terminology makes it easier to talk to web designers with confidence and clarity.
+Designing and building effective websites often means bringing in professionals.
+However, having a good grasp of some common website terms will make it easier to talk to web designers with confidence and clarity.

 Especially as digital acronyms can seem like some sort of secret language for ‘techies’!